Alexandros Vrailas

 The POSIDON HELLAS about to begin her maneuvering procedure in Piraeus, in what was her sixth consecutive season under 2way Ferries.

 The AQUA JEWEL and the POSIDON HELLAS seen together in Piraeus.
 Coincidentally, both ships had extremely large construction delays, with both of them waiting 17 years before they were completely built, and in fact their initial building plans were completely different compared to how they were eventually built.
 Indeed, the AQUA JEWEL was initially ordered in 1986 as multi-purpose megayacht available for daily cruises under the company Perosea Shipping Company.
-She was due to be completed under the name NISSILIOS, but her construction was delayed and ultimately abandoned in Elefsina.
+She was due to be completed under the name NISSILIOS, but her construction was delayed and she was ultimately abandoned in Elefsina.
 Her unfinished hull was bought in 2001 by the then-newly-established Greek company Alpha Ferries, owned by the shipowner Perogiannakis, and she was instead built as a ferry under the name AQUA JEWEL in 2003.
 As for the POSIDON HELLAS, she had been ordered as an electricity supply ship for OTE in 1981, under the name THALIS O MILISSIOS II.
 The plans were however abandoned, and the ship was instead built as a conventional double-ended ferry in 1998, as the POSIDON HELLAS for Poseidon Consortium Shipping.
 Thus, seeing these two ships together is quite meaningful, considering that they both waited 17 years for their construction to be completed.

 The POSIDON HELLAS about to begin maneuvering in Piraeus,